apache/ozone/hadoop-hdds/docs/content/feature/ErasureCoding.md

 ### Configurations

-Erasure coding configuration can be enabled at bucket level as discussed above.
+EC Replication Config can be enabled at bucket level as discussed above.
-Cluster wide default replication config can be set with EC configuration by using the configuration keys `ozone.server.default.replication.type` and `ozone.server.default.replication`.
+Cluster wide default Replication Config can be set with EC Replication Config by using the configuration keys `ozone.server.default.replication.type` and `ozone.server.default.replication`.

 ```XML